sofiapfund/BIO392/day_4/project_answers.md

 **Q1 - Which family of mobile elements has the most insertions?**

+13_Heterochrom/lo (2334 insertion sites)

-**Q2 - How many insertions are there in exons? what do we expect?**
+**Q2 - How many insertions are there in exons?
+What do we expect?**

 110.

+Expected: not many insertions, cause they could lead to non-functional gene products.
+More insertions should happen in non-coding regions, where indels don't have that big of a functional impact...

 **Q3 - How can we quantify those?**